jan-molak/tiny-types/README.md

 Have feedback?
 Let me know on twitter: [@JanMolak](https://twitter.com/JanMolak)

+## Before you go

-And if TinyTypes have made your life a little bit easier, please consider [sponsoring their ongoing development](https://github.com/sponsors/jan-molak) 🙇
+☕ If TinyTypes have made your life a little bit easier and saved at least \$5 worth of your time, please consider repaying the favour and [buying me a coffee](https://github.com/sponsors/jan-molak) via [Github Sponsors](https://github.com/sponsors/jan-molak).
+Thanks! 🙏

 ## License